NICHD-BSPC/intro-rnaseq-hpc/lessons/wk2_lesson02_fastqc_interactive.md

 > ### What does this do?
 >
 > The [HPC System Directories](https://hpc.nih.gov/storage), which include /home, /data, and /scratch, can be mounted to your local workstation if you are on the NIH network or VPN, allowing you to easily drag and drop files between the two places.
 Note that this is most suitable for transferring small file.
-Users transferring large amounts of data to and from the HPC systems should continue to use scp/sftp/globus.
+Users transferring large amounts of data to and from the HPC systems should continue to use rsync or Globus.
 >
 > Mounting your HPC directories to your local system is particularly userful for viewing HTML reports generated in the course of your analyses on the HPC systems.
 For these cases, you should be able to navigate to and select the desired html file to open them in your local system's web browser.